IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission states:

-> In a free and democratic society (such as New Zealand purports to be) laws should be non-discriminatory on their face, unless the discrimination is demonstrably justified.^[Submission of the Human Rights Commission as Intervener in Adoption Action Inc v Attorney-General]
+> In a free and democratic society (such as New Zealand purports to be) laws should be non-discriminatory on their face, unless the discrimination is demonstrably justified.^\[11]

 However, New Zealand has laws that discriminate against men.
-For example, the Commission previously identified Section 194 of the Crimes Act 1961 (male-assaults-female) as unnecessarily gendered, saying "The law should reflect the seriousness of the assault and not the gender of the victim and perpetrator."^[Human Rights Commission Submission on Family and Whānau Violence Legislation Bill]
+For example, the Commission previously identified Section 194 of the Crimes Act 1961 (male-assaults-female) as unnecessarily gendered, saying "The law should reflect the seriousness of the assault and not the gender of the victim and perpetrator."\[12]

 The Commission should monitor New Zealand law for violations of men's rights.
-There are two ways to monitor the law:^[NManual on Human Rights Monitoring (Revised edition)]
+There are two ways to monitor the law:\[57]

 -   Monitoring the legal framework and law reform processes with a view to ensuring conformity with international and regional standards and norms including equality and non-discrimination; and
 -   Monitoring the implementation of legislation to ensure men's rights are protected and fulfilled.